davewragg/davewragg.github.io/_posts/2024-04-09-art-attack.md

 In the meantime, if you'd like to commission Jen yourself, you can get in touch [on her website](https://www.sennydreadful.co.uk/contact).

-More news to follow on the (different?!) paperback cover, as well as a title and cover reveal for Book 2 - watch this space, or [join my mailing list](http://eepurl.com/gBvwHH) to be the first to hear when things eventually happen!
+More news will follow soon on the (different?!) paperback cover, as well as a title and cover reveal for Book 2 - watch this space, or [join my mailing list](http://eepurl.com/gBvwHH) to be the first to hear when things eventually happen!